codeAligned/instacart/README.md

 This script expects applicants.sqlite3 in the current directory and sqlite3 on the system.

+There may well be a slight bug in how weeks are broken up.
+I was unable to receive confirmation if the example values on the problem description were actual expected values or merely a formatting display.

 ---

 The rest of the files are the apply functionality.